swesos2018/swesos2018.github.io/index.md

 ### Keynote: Smart heterogeneous systems

 __Presenter:__ [Gunnar Holmberg](https://www.linkedin.com/in/gunnar-holmberg-b8950715b/) is Director Business Development Future Air Systems at Saab Aeronautics and an adjunct professor at Linköping University.

+### Keynote: Ericsson / Title to be confirmed

+__Presenter:__ [Rafia Inam](https://www.linkedin.com/in/rafia-inam/?originalSubdomain=se) is a Senior Researcher at Ericsson within the Machine Intelligence and Automation domain, where she is working on applications of 5G in e.g. automation and transportation.

 ### Introductory presentation: Overview of SoS activities in Sweden and internationally